kalmanlukelin/Training-Feedforward-Neural-Networks-Using-Island-model-Genetic-Algorithm/README.md

 ## Island model GA - Improve GA with Parallel Programming

 I implement multiprocess to handle four population to add variety of GA.

-Optimized topology by island model GA and figure for average fitness of 4 islands to generation:
+The following is the Optimized topology by island model GA and figure for average fitness of 4 islands to generation:
 ![Island_model_GA](https://github.com/LukeLinn/EV_project/blob/master/figure/DGANN.png)

 ## Running the project